 Snap's score of 67 is higher than 80% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Snap Inc. reported total carbon emissions of approximately 249,792,000 kg CO2e.
-This figure includes 9,822,000 kg CO2e from Scope 1 emissions, 961,000 kg CO2e from Scope 2 emissions, and a significant 239,009,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (101,339,000 kg CO2e), business travel (20,050,000 kg CO2e), and the use of sold products (52,712,000 kg CO2e).
-Snap has set ambitious climate commitments, aiming for net negative emissions by 2030, which entails removing more carbon from the environment than it emits each year.
-Additionally, the company has pledged to reduce its absolute Scope 1 and 2 GHG emissions by 25% by 2025, using 2019 as the baseline year.
-For Scope 3 emissions, Snap targets a 35% reduction per unit of value added by 2025, also from a 2019 baseline.
+In 2023, Snap Inc. reported total carbon emissions of approximately 249.8 million kg CO2e.
+This figure includes 9.8 million kg CO2e from Scope 1 emissions, 961,000 kg CO2e from Scope 2 emissions, and a significant 239 million kg CO2e from Scope 3 emissions.
+The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (about 101.3 million kg CO2e), business travel (approximately 20.1 million kg CO2e), and the use of sold products (around 52.7 million kg CO2e).
+Snap Inc. has set ambitious climate commitments, aiming for net negative emissions by 2030, which entails removing more carbon from the environment than it emits each year.
+Additionally, the company is targeting a 25% reduction in absolute Scope 1 and 2 GHG emissions by 2025, using 2019 as the base year.
+For Scope 3 emissions, Snap aims to reduce emissions from purchased goods and services, business travel, and the use of sold products by 35% per unit of value added by 2025.
 These targets align with the Science Based Targets initiative (SBTi) and reflect Snap's commitment to addressing climate change through measurable and actionable goals.
-The company is actively working towards these objectives as part of its broader sustainability strategy.
+The company is also a signatory of the Amazon Climate Pledge, further demonstrating its dedication to sustainability and environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents